Monday, January 16, 2012

 As for the other stories in Furrlough and the rest of Antarctic Press’s line-up, my response can be summed up thusly:

-There is NOTHING more hideous than white people trying to draw “anime style”.
+There is NOTHING more hideous than Americans trying to draw “anime style”.
 Look at that shit.
 It's like Deviant Art just threw up.